vikashPirth/voice-skill-sdk/docs/README.md

-# Skill SDK for Python
+# Magenta Voice Skill SDK for Python

-This folder contains the skill SDK for Python documentation.
+This folder contains the voice skill SDK for Python documentation.

+* The `external_developers` section contains and end-to-end guide on Magenta Voice Platform and the tools to configure skill for Magenta Smart Speakers.
-In the main folder you find documents that cover generic topics.
+* In the main folder you find documents that cover generic topics.
-The `howtos` section contains more practical documents that explain how to solve common problems.
+* The `howtos` section contains more practical documents that explain how to solve common problems.

 ## Content